SmithsonianWorkshops/metabarcoding/mothur_Monday_afternoon/mothur_tutorial.md

 The batchfile is where you put your commands, either one at a time or sequentially.
 You should practice running one command at a time at first, and then try stringing commands together once you complete them successfully alone.

 Here is a list of the commands we will perform and what they do.
-For further explanation, see (https://mothur.org/wiki/MiSeq_SOP):
+For further explanation, see (https://mothur.org/wiki/MiSeq_SOP).
+Note that the following commands are specific to the 16S dataset - values will need to be adjusted for the 18S dataset.

 **QUALITY CONTROL:**
 1. make a "stability" file ```make.file```